Oriplus/oriplus/README.md

 I'm a web developer, I had worked with technologies such as PHP, Laravel, and Vue.js.
 I'm on the road to becoming a web3 developer and contributing to the Blockchain ecosystem.

-Currently, I'm working as a PHP developer and I'm part of the Ethereum Developer Program at Platzi where We're building amazing projects.
+Currently, I'm working as a PHP developer, and I was part of the Ethereum Developer Program at Platzi where We built amazing Dapps.

 📫 How to reach me: